 - Phased Retirement – This program allows individuals to work part-time jobs while starting to draw retirement benefits.

 - Veterans Pension – Information about this pension can be obtained here directly from the U.S. Department of Veterans Affairs/

-- gov on Military Pensions – A detailed breakdown of federal and state pension benefits available for military servicemembers.
+- USA.gov on Military Pensions – A detailed breakdown of federal and state pension benefits available for military servicemembers.

-- gov – More information can be found here on participating in a Thrift Savings Plan, investing, and planning for retirement.
+- TSP.gov – More information can be found here on participating in a Thrift Savings Plan, investing, and planning for retirement.

-- gov blog on making changes to your TSP – This government source provides an overview of what to keep in mind when considering making changes to a TSP.
+- VA blog on making changes to your TSP – This government source provides an overview of what to keep in mind when considering making changes to a TSP.

 - Relocation Assistance Program — Veterans can take advantage of this military program when looking for a place to live, facing financial issues, and navigating other reintegration difficulties.

 - Transition Assistance Program — Before retiring or leaving the service, veterans can educate themselves on various aspects of reintegration by taking some of these courses.